lee-xingfeng/lee-xingfeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 **Xingfeng Li (李杏峰)**  is a Ph.D. candidate at the Nanjing University of Science and Technology, Nanjing, Jiangsu, advised by Profs.
 [Quansen Sun](https://cs.njust.edu.cn/e4/0c/c1730a189452/page.htm) and [Zhenwen Ren](http://unix8.net/).
 Currently, I am a visiting student in A*STAR Centre for Frontier AI Research (CFAR), Singapore, supervised by IEEE Fellow.
 [Ivor W. Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and Senior Scientist.
 [Yuangang Pan](https://yuangang-pan.github.io/profile/).
 His current interests mainly focus on:
-- **Mult-view/Multi-kernel Clustering**: it integrates the supplementary and consistent information of multiple feature extractors for clustering tasks.
+- **Multi-modal learning**: it integrates the supplementary and consistent information of multiple feature extractors for clustering tasks.
-- **Feature Extraction and Feature Selection**: it extracts or selects the important features of high-dimensional data for addressing the curse of dimensionality.
-- **Hashing learning**: it transforms data from original space to Hamming space for fast searching.
+- **Infrared and Visible Image Fusion**: It integrates complementary thermal and texture information from infrared and visible modalities to enhance scene perception.
 - **Deep learning**: it uses deep learning for clustering and classification tasks.

 # 🔥 News
 - \[**Publications**\]: Nov.
 9, 2025, one paper was accepted by Neurocomputing 2026!
-Congrats to Xinyue and coauthors!
+Congrats to Xinyue and coauthors! 🎉
 - \[**Publications**\]: Nov.
 8, 2025, two papers were accepted by AAAI 2026!
-Congrats to Yufeng, Taotao, and coauthors!
+Congrats to Yufeng, Taotao, and coauthors! 🎉
 - \[**Publications**\]: July.
 6, 2025, one paper were accepted by ACM MM 2025!
 Congrats to Junyu and coauthors! 🎉
 - \[**Publications**\]: May.
 1, 2025, one paper was accepted by ICML 2025!
 Congrats to Honglin, and coauthors! 🎉
 - \[**Publications**\]: Apr.
 29, 2025, one paper was accepted by IJCAI 2025!
 Congrats to Deyin, and coauthors! 🎉